logo

 Paper Plate Cornucopia

-This paper plate cornucopia is a fun child’s craft for Thanksgiving!
-It is a very festive wall hanging for the upcoming holiday.
-Children will love making it.
-It is very easy to do, and it allows the children to learn about some of the typical Thanksgiving harvest foods by cutting out foods from the grocery store circular ads.
-This is a great school art project.
-The homework would be to collect photos of fruits and vegetables for two weeks from magazines and newspapers.
+This is a great school art project.The homework would be to collect photos of fruits and vegetables for two weeks from magazines and newspapers.
 The teacher can then discuss all the different foods that were at the First Thanksgiving, and the children can share any special traditions his or her family has for their meal.

 The cornucopia is a symbol from mythology meaning "great abundance".
 In mythology the horn was said to be from the goat Amalthaea.
 Food and drink coming from it flowed in great abundance, as if there was a never-ending supply.

-Things Needed:
+Materials Needed:

 • 4 paper plates (the cheap flimsy ones are the best)

-• Brown paint and paintbrush, available at: CrayolaStore.com
+• Brown paint and paintbrush

 • Scissors